Avoid These Arborvitae Pruning Pitfalls

 We might want to do many things to help our arborvitaes stay trim and neat, but pruning has its limits.
 Here are a few common situations to be wary of.
 Learn how to prune arborvitae here.

-Repairing deer damage
+Repairing deer damage is all about balance

 If feeding pressure isn’t too intense, you may be able to prune or shear the upper portions to balance the form.
 Follow up with measures to physically protect the plants from future browsing.
 If there is broad enough space around the arborvitaes, it may help to add a dense boundary planting of deer-resistant companion plants to intercept access and cover up the bare trunk.

-Shearing to size
+Shearing to size is only a temporary fix

 Arborvitaes are indeed sheared in some garden settings.
 Eastern arborvitae and giant Western arborvitae are more tolerant than Oriental arborvitae (which has more vertically oriented foliage sprays).
 After years of shearing, however, you can expect these plants to get wider, with a thin shell of foliage covering an expanding brown interior.